anmeisel/permacomputing-club/README.md

 -   Migrate to self-hosted local server infrastructure to reduce dependency on cloud services
 -   Implement low-power computing strategies.
 For example, Vercel triggers a deploy per repo push, which is not ecological
 -   Explore offline-first functionality using Service Workers
+-   Investigate peer-to-peer content sharing

 ### Content Management

--   Enhance `.github/scripts/poll-arena.js` to detect changes in block content, not just block count
+1. Enhance `.github/scripts/poll-arena.js` to detect changes in block content, not just block count
--   Transition from Are.na to decentralized content networks:
+2. Transition from Are.na to decentralized content networks:
     - Integrate with ActivityPub/Fediverse (Mastodon API) for federated content sharing
     - Explore distributed content storage
     - Consider implementing a simple git-based CMS for version control and offline editing
--   Investigate peer-to-peer content sharing

 ### Media Handling